awslabs/aws-encryption-sdk-specification/changes/2023-06-19_thread_safe_cache/change.md

 many keys might need refreshing at the same time, and the other types of storm amelioration won't help.

-The number of inflight keys is defined as the number of keys for which we have returned `No Such Entry` and for which `PutCacheEntry` has not yet been called.
+The number of in flight keys is defined as the number of keys for which we have returned `No Such Entry` and for which `PutCacheEntry` has not yet been called.